 The Vox Photo Project has been empowering self-expression in underserved communities around the world through photography since 2010.
 "Vox" means "Voice" in Latin; so The Vox Photo Project uses photography as a vehicle to amplify the voices of those who are socially unheard.

-The Vox Photo Project first collects donated cameras and assembles sustainability kits to be distributed to students in places like Ghana, Guatemala, Indonesia, India, Taiwan, Bangladesh, Colombia, China and more.
+The Vox Photo Project first collects donated cameras and assembles sustainability kits to be distributed to students in places including Ghana, Guatemala, Indonesia, India, Taiwan, Bangladesh, Colombia, China and more.
 Vox then travels to these areas and teaches participants the basics of photography.
 Participants capture their own stories around themes such as Interesting People and Places, A Day in the Life, and What Does Love Look Like?
-Vox puts on exhibits showcasing these artists’ work to raise money for the NGO’s supporting these areas.
+Vox puts on exhibits showcasing these artists’ work to raise funds, of which 100% is returned back to the communities.

-Vox is continually interested in partnering with people and organizations around the world committed to serving the communities around them.
+Vox is grassroots by nature, founded by artist Dolce Wang, and comprised of passionate volunteers from around the world committed to using their gifts towards serving the communities around them.